Moringa-SDF-PTO5/yelp-frasia-nyakundi/README.md

 customers(): Get a list of all customers who reviewed the restaurant. average_star_rating(): Get the average star rating of the restaurant. top_two_restaurants(): Get the top two restaurants based on their average star ratings.

-Reviews
+3. Reviews
-The Reviews class represents a review left by a customer for a restaurant.
+The reviews represents a review left by a customer for a restaurant.

-Attributes:
+### Attributes:

 customer: The customer who left the review.
 restaurant: The restaurant being reviewed.